 I merely glanced and said it was fine.
 Puzzled, I asked what that was for.

-and replied, "Surprise!
+My mother smiled and replied, "Surprise!
 Your father's buying you a car".